isabella232/net-two-factor-auth/part2-building-ios-client.md

         object:nil];
 }
 ```

-Notice that we have a warning now, add the method to verificationComplete
+Notice that we have a warning now?
+Add the method to **verificationComplete** like this:

 ```
 -(void)verificationComplete:(NSNotification*)notification
 {